 The story of Lilypad Homes began with a divorce.
-When co-founder Rachel Ginis, a talented designer and licensed contractor, became a single mother, she found herself with too much space and too many bills in her Corte Madera home.
-Always innovating, Rachel decided to turn her master bedroom into a private, independent apartment, which she rented out for many years.
-Later when her daughter moved out for college, Rachel downsized again by moving into the unit and renting out the larger home.
+When co-founder Rachel Ginis became a single mother, she found herself with extra space in her Corte Madera home.
+Always innovating, Rachel converted her master bedroom into a private, independent apartment for rental income.
+Later when her daughter left for college, Rachel moved into the junior unit and rented out the main home.

-Our team members, who met through the non-profit, are now combining their talents into Lilypad Homes as a social enterprise company, a for-profit design and consulting firm, specializing in the creation of ADUs and Junior ADUs on single-family residential properties in Marin and Sonoma counties.
+Our founders, who met through the non-profit, are now combining their talents into Lilypad Homes LLC as a social enterprise company, a for-profit design and consulting firm specializing in the creation of ADUs and JADUs on single-family residential properties in Marin and Sonoma counties.
 Our team is dedicated to benefiting our clients and our community through more affordable and flexible housing options.
-We look forward to working with you.

 Rachel Ginis, President, is Lilypad’s visionary housing advocate, a LEED-accredited designer and a licensed general contractor with over 20 years in high-end residential design (CA Lic.#898335).
 She is a third-generation designer, following in the footsteps of her mother and grandmother, with a passion for small spaces and a talent for optimizing their livability.
 Rachel has extensive experience in all phases of remodeling, including design, specification, product sourcing, project management, and construction.